Before applying for a Therapeutic Use Exemption (TUE) make sure you check if you need a Therapeutic Use Exemption.

 A TUE granted by ASDMAC and administered by Sport Integrity Australia is only valid at the national-level.
 If you become an international-level athlete or compete at major games, your TUE will not be valid unless it is recognised by the relevant International Federation or Major Event Organisation.

-ASDMAC will help the athlete seek recognition of their TUE from the International Federation or Major Event Organisation.
+Athletes must contact ASDMAC to request help in seeking recognition of their TUE from the International Federation or Major Event Organisation.

 TUE applications are processed in accordance with the WADA International for Therapeutic Use Exemptions (ISTUE).